 CUU DDDHs are responsible for ensuring that procedures are in place to manage third-party vendor engagements in compliance with university policies, standards, and procedures, including this standard.
 For CUU DDDH-approved requests for third-party vendor agreements, contract language must include the following vendor requirements:

-- Vendor agreements must include language whereby the third-party vendor agrees to comply with all agreed upon applicable and appropriate security terms and conditions.
+- Vendor agreements must include language whereby the third-party vendor agrees to comply with all applicable FSU policies and standards, and all agreed-upon applicable and appropriate security terms and conditions.
 All FSU contracts with vendors who are responsible for processing, transferring, or storing Gramm Leach Bliley Act (GLBA)-protected FSU information will be required, under the terms of the contract, to stipulate implemented safeguards that adhere to, and are in compliance with, the provisions of the GLBA.

 - Information must only be used within the scope of the engagement and the directions of FSU, and for no other purpose.

 - Vendor must ensure the safekeeping of public records.

 - Vendor shall implement, maintain, and use appropriate administrative, technical, and physical security measures to preserve the confidentiality (authorized access), integrity and availability of FSU information.

 - Vendor will employ commercial best practices, including appropriate administrative, physical, and technical safeguards, to secure FSU data from unauthorized access, disclosure, alteration, and use.